 COMM 2389.
 Academic Cooperative.
 (3-1-8).

 An instructional program designed to integrate on-campus study with practical hands-on work experience.
-In conjunction with class seminars,
+In conjunction with class seminars, the individual student will set specific goals and objectives in the study of communication.

 COMPUTER SCIENCE